MuhammadHussnainShaker/InterviewPrep/README.md

 ### Hoisting in JS

 ### Why do we use state variable instead of simple variable in React.js
+Because changes in state variable initiates re-render which would not have possible with simple variable.
 ## OOP

 ## DSA